Pain Relief for Your Knees and Hips

 Ask about steroid shots if your pain is severe.

 Medicine called corticosteroids can be injected into the joint to help with swelling and pain.
-It’s important to know that relief only lasts for a short time and more than two or three shots a year may be harmful.
+It’s important to know that relief only lasts for a short time and the number you can receive a year is limited because of harmful side effects.3 If you and your PCP think this is the right option, they can refer you to a specialist.

 What about knee and hip replacements?

-These surgeries are important options for those with serious cases of osteoarthritis, many people experience relief from treatment besides surgery.
+While these surgeries are important options for those with serious cases of osteoarthritis, many people experience relief from treatment besides surgery.
 However, if you do need a knee or hip replacement, it’s better to wait until after age 65 whenever possible.
-The average life expectancy of a total knee replacement is 20 years (with hips lasting a little longer), so you’ll likely need the surgery twice if you have it earlier in life.
+Most knee replacements can be expected to last 15 to 20 years4 (with hips lasting a little longer5), so you’ll likely need the surgery twice if you have it earlier in life.

 The people who do best after surgery:

 The 12 weeks following surgery are the most crucial to rehabbing the joint and are the most intense.
-As Dr. Collie says, “People need to understand that surgery represents the beginning of a journey to get better.
-It’s hard work.”
-Following through with a physical therapy program and at-home exercises is a must and it’s best to avoid opioid pain relievers whenever possible.
+Following through with a physical therapy program and at-home exercises is a must, and it’s best to avoid opioid pain relievers whenever possible.

 Have a post-surgery plan in place